Les Dagues Rituelles dans l'Ésotérisme-RELICS

 Freemason

-Freemasonry, while not explicitly using ritual daggers, incorporates various esoteric rituals and symbols into its practices.
+Freemasonry, while not explicitly using ceremonial daggers, incorporates various esoteric rituals and symbols into its practices.
 Some Masonic rites may include symbolic swords or daggers, although their meaning may vary depending on the specific rite.

 Other Initiatic Orders

-Other orders and secret societies also adopted the use of ritual daggers, each with their own symbolic and practical interpretation.
+Other orders and secret societies also adopted the use of ceremonial daggers, each with their own symbolic and practical interpretation.
 These organizations often seek to transmit esoteric and initiatory teachings to their members, and daggers can play a central role in these transmissions.

 Neo-Paganism and Wicca

-In more contemporary movements, such as Neo-Paganism and Wicca, ritual daggers (athames) are used as magical tools in ceremonial rituals.
+In more contemporary movements, such as Neo-Paganism and Wicca, ceremonial daggers (athames) are used as magical tools in ceremonial rituals.
 They often represent the element of air and are used to draw magical circles and direct energy.

 In conclusion, ritual daggers have a rich history within secret societies and initiatory orders, serving as powerful symbols and ritual tools in the transmission of esoteric and mystical knowledge.
 These objects have helped to forge the identity and practice of many esoteric groups over the centuries.